May 23, 2017|

 To manually secure a document, right-click the file and select “Top Secret.”

-Alternatively, automatically secure and apply the Top Secret policy to any email leaving your organization, build custom rules to secure emails sent to specific domains or automatically secure files with sensitive keywords stored in local SMB drives, Box, Dropbox, or OneDrive/SharePoint.
+Alternatively, automatically secure and apply the Top Secret policy to any email leaving your organization, automatically secure files with sensitive keywords stored in local SMB drives, Box, Dropbox, or OneDrive/SharePoint.

 - Challenge Recipients with a Two-Factor Authentication Token